 Too many devices or too much content?
 Your broadband is shared between all the connected devices in your home.
-The amount number of devices and how much data each device is using can also affect the speed of the service.
+The number of devices and how much data each is using can also affect the speed of the service.

 - Switch off unnecessary or data-hungry devices that you’re not using

 - Switch off each device one at a time, and see if the connection speed increases noticeably.
 If it does, then check if that device is using a large amount of data, or has any viruses.

 If your connection is slow on one device only, it may be infected with malware or a virus.
 Or your device might be too old to support higher speeds.

 - Use a different and/ or newer device to perform the same action – and see if your connection improves